Akanksha-099/CypressAutomation/README.md

 - **Cypress Mastery:** Crafting robust end-to-end testing scenarios using Cypress for seamless automation.
 - **Performance with K6:** Delving into the realm of performance testing, simulating and optimizing system behavior with K6.
 - **Lighthouse Insights:** Exploring Lighthouse for in-depth insights into accessibility and performance metrics.
+- **Appium:** Learning about Mobile Automation, and automating it using appium tests.

 ### Why Code-Craft-LearnAutomation?